arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 # Understanding storage of integers

-A naive way to store an integer digit-wise is by actually storing a decimal digit in one item of the array and then performing operations like addition subtraction will be like high school maths.
+A naive way to store an integer digit-wise is by actually storing a decimal digit in one item of the array and then performing operations like addition subtraction will be like school maths.

 With this approach, a number `5238` will be stored as